georgiilievvv/common-employees/README.md

 # Georgi-Iliev-employees

-Java application Spring Boot application for aggregating input data provided by a CSV file and display the result with Thymeleaf and Bootstrap in a DataGrid.
+Spring Boot application for aggregating input data provided by a CSV file and display the result with Thymeleaf and Bootstrap in a DataGrid.

 ### Start the project:
  - build the project using Maven - `mvn clean install`